chilicat/felix-annotation-processor/README.md

 # What is not supported
 The plugin doesn't support JavaDoc parsing.

+# Build Setup
+This Requires is Intellij 12.
+Please execute "gradlew copyLibs" on the command line to prepare needed libraries.

 # Thanks To
 Thanks to [arikkfir](https://github.com/arikkfir) for sharing his project [Apache-Felix-IntelliJ-Plugin](https://github.com/arikkfir/Apache-Felix-IntelliJ-Plugin) which works really well for Maven Projects.
 It helped me to write this little plugin.